AquinasGames/website/_posts/2020-08-10-test-driven-game-development.md

 ### Godot-Specific Testing Tools

-The following tools and frameworks can help you and your team structure and write excellent tests:
+The following tools and frameworks can help you structure and write excellent tests:

-- [GUT Godot Unit Test](https://github.com/bitwes/Gut), unit testing tool for the Godot engine
+- • [GUT Godot Unit Test](https://github.com/bitwes/Gut), unit testing tool for the Godot engine

-- [WAT Automated Testing](https://github.com/CodeDarigan/WAT), automated testing plugin for the Godot engine
+- • [WAT Automated Testing](https://github.com/CodeDarigan/WAT), automated testing plugin for the Godot engine

 We did not go over specifics in this article because the GUT and WAT docs are quite extensive.
 Please refer to them for specific examples and quick-start guides.